arhumsavera/theeye/README.md

 Since we expect a high volume of requests, the task of adding data to the database is offloaded via Celery workers and using RabbitMQ as our broker.

+There are a number of nits that can make this project better, more testing around validations/more stress testing/ switching up schema constraints, etc. These can be more fleshed out once more requirements are made available and we're not just looking for a quick prototype.